nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **_NUS Club Administrator_** : An NUS club admin user responsible for managing contacts of students, companies, etc.
 - **_Student ID_** : The student ID associated with each student in NUS.
 It has the format AxxxxxxxX (e.g. A0123456Z)
 - **_Tag_** : A keyword or label associated with a contact that allows for easy grouping and filtering.
+- **_Relative Path_** : A file path that is relative to the current working directory of the user or application.
+- **_Absolute Path_** : A full path that specifies the exact location of a file or directory from the root of the file system.
 ---

 ## FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AdmiNUS home folder.
+**A**: Install the app on the new computer, then replace its default data file with the data file from your previous AdmiNUS home folder.<br>
+**Alternative Option**: Export your data to a CSV file from the original computer and import it on the new computer using the import command.

 ---